 At 634 meters the Tokyo SkyTree is the tallest structure in Japan and the second tallest in the world after the Burj Khalifa in Dubai.
 Built-in 2010 after the Tokyo Tower started to be blocked out by the rising Tokyo skyline.

-The Tokyo Skytree has a large shopping complex with an aquarium in its base and dual observation decks, but they frequently sell out, have long lines and it’s not cheap.
-The view from the top is truly unparalleled so the Tokyo SkyTree price might be worth it … but if you up for a free option keep reading.
+The Tokyo Skytree has a large shopping complex with an aquarium in its base and dual observation decks, but they frequently sell out, have long lines, and it’s not cheap.
+The view from the top is genuinely unparalleled so the Tokyo SkyTree price might be worth it … but if you are up for a free option to keep reading.

 Tokyo capsule hotels now seem to have found the perfect compromise with high-end (almost luxury capsule hotels) such as Prime Pod Ginza and Nine Hours opening up with very clear rules and English-speaking staff – but then the Japanese wanted in on this higher standards and now ..well, lets just say they are back at square one but hey, you have got plenty of capsule hotels in Tokyo to choose from now!

 A major commercial and business center in Tokyo, there is more to Shibuya than just the Shibuya Crossing.
 An entertainment hub and home to the flagship stores of most affordable international fashion brands, you can find almost everything that makes Tokyo unusual here in just a few blocks.